petershi123/hello-world/README.md

 # hello-world

 Hi humans!
-petershi here,I like Node,C++ and flash as3(that's what i'm made of!).
+petershi here,I like flash as3,lua,and C++(that's what I'm made of!),I want to develop games to make money,but I know interesting is the most important in the world.
-I've had tacos on the moon and find them far superior to Earth tacos.